 (1) A distinction should be made between the following types of tests:

-tests to establish directly the ultimate resistance or serviceability properties of structures or structural members for given loading conditions.
+a) tests to establish directly the ultimate resistance or serviceability properties of structures or structural members for given loading conditions.
 Such tests can be performed, for example, for fatigue loads or impact loads;

-tests to obtain specific material properties using specified testing procedures; for instance, ground property testing, either in situ or in the laboratory, or the testing of new materials;
+b) tests to obtain specific material properties using specified testing procedures; for instance, ground property testing, either in situ or in the laboratory, or the testing of new materials;

-tests to reduce uncertainties in parameters in action or action effect models; for instance, by wind tunnel testing, or in tests to identify actions from waves or currents;
+c) tests to reduce uncertainties in parameters in action or action effect models; for instance, by wind tunnel testing, or in tests to identify actions from waves or currents;

-tests to reduce uncertainties in parameters used in resistance models; for instance, by testing structural members or assemblies of structural members (e.g. roof or floor structures);
+d) tests to reduce uncertainties in parameters used in resistance models; for instance, by testing structural members or assemblies of structural members (e.g. roof or floor structures);

-control tests to check the identity or quality of delivered products or the consistency of production characteristics; for instance, testing of cables for bridges, or concrete cube testing;
+e) control tests to check the identity or quality of delivered products or the consistency of production characteristics; for instance, testing of cables for bridges, or concrete cube testing;

-tests carried out during execution in order to obtain information needed for part of the execution; for instance, testing of pile resistance, testing of cable forces during execution;
+f) tests carried out during execution in order to obtain information needed for part of the execution; for instance, testing of pile resistance, testing of cable forces during execution;

-control tests to check the behaviour of an actual structure or of structural members after completion, e.g. to find the elastic deflection, vibrational frequencies or damping.
+g) control tests to check the behaviour of an actual structure or of structural members after completion, e.g. to find the elastic deflection, vibrational frequencies or damping.

 (2) For test types (a), (b), (c), (d), the design values to be used should wherever practicable be derived from the test results by applying acceptable conventional statistical techniques.
 See D.4 to D.7.